xunma/blog/README.md

 ### Obstacles🤡
 Javascript for the mark feature took me some time to put together.
 I refer to my dear friend Google and codes I wrote before.
 Other things mostly went smooth.
 There were a few silly things that took me a fair amount of time because I do not know everything by heart.
-For example, I know how to use devise for users, but I did not know I need to manually generate views for devise.
-It took me a long time to look through the folders to find a view file for...
+For example, I wrote a function that already exist(pluralize), and then deleted the function...Another example, I know how to use devise for users, but I did not know I need to manually generate views for devise.
+It took me a long time to find out that is what I need to do.

 ## Design
 Highligted with the most popular color of 2018 announced by Pantone, I made the design minimal.
 The idea is to make the webpage look like a real piece of paper in your notebook, with half-transparent bookmarks sticking out.